 Using Therapy to Treat Co-Occurring Disorders

-Many people battling addiction often also suffer from depression, anxiety, PTSD, and other mental health issues that fuel their addiction.
+Many people battling addiction often also suffer from depression, anxiety, PTSD, and other mental health concerns that fuel their addiction.
 Dual diagnosis treatment includes therapy for these mental health conditions.

 You never planned on becoming addicted.
 But at some point, your recreational use of drugs and alcohol became a substance abuse problem.
 But there is hope.
 By combining multiple addiction treatment therapies, the experienced staff at Georgia Addiction Treatment Center is waiting to design a course of treatment just for you.
 We offer a range of substance use treatment options, such as: